Thermotoga maritima: Clean energy (biohydrogen) from T. maritima

 Energy is a growing need of the world and it is expected to grow in the next 20 years.
 Among various energy sources, hydrogen serves as the best energy carrier due to its higher energy content per unit weight.
 T. maritima is one of fermentative bacteria that produces hydrogen to levels that approach the thermodynamic limit (4 mol H2/ mol glucose).
-However, similar to other fermentative bacteria, the hydrogen yield in this bacterium does not go beyond 4 mol H2 / glucose (Thaeur limit) because of its inherent nature to use more energy for its own cell division to grow rapidly than producing H2.
+However, similar to other fermentative bacteria, the biohydrogen yield in this bacterium does not go beyond 4 mol H2 / glucose (Thaeur limit) because of its inherent nature to use more energy for its own cell division to grow rapidly than producing H2.
 Because of these reasons fermentative bacteria have not been thought to produce higher amounts of hydrogen at a commercial scale.
 Overcoming this limit by improving the conversion of sugar to H2 could lead to a superior H2 producing biological system that may supersede fossil fuel-based H2 production.

 Metabolic engineering in this bacterium led to development of strains of T. maritima that surpassed the Thauer limit of hydrogen production.
 One of the strains, also known as Tma200, produced 5.77 mol H2/ mol glucose which is the highest yield so far reported in a fermentative bacterium.
 In this strain, energy redistribution, and metabolic rerouting through the pentose phosphate pathway (PPP) generated excess reductants while uncoupling growth from hydrogen synthesis.
 Uncoupling of growth from product formation has been viewed as a viable strategy to maximize the product yield which has been achieved in the higher hydrogen producing bacterium.
 Similar strategies can be adopted for other hydrogen producing bacterium to maximize product yields.

+In addition to hydrogen production, Thermotoga maritima DSM3109 expresses a novel thermostable transketolase (TKtmar) that has an optimum temperature above 90°C and tolerates organic solvents.
+This enzyme can be used as a biocatalyst for industrial applications that use sugar transformations as it can from a stereospecific carbon–carbon bond used in the synthesis of prochiral ketones which are important precursors in biofuel production.

 Hydrogenase activity

 Hydrogenases are metalloenzymes that catalyze the reversible hydrogen conversion reaction: H2 ⇄ 2 H++ 2 e−.
-A Group C [FeFe]-hydrogenase from Thermotoga maritima (TmHydS) has showed modest hydrogen conversion activity and reduced sensitivity to the enzyme's inhibitor, CO, in comparison to Group A prototypical and bifurcating [FeFe]-hydrogenases.
+A Group C [FeFe]-hydrogenase from Thermotoga maritima (TmHydS) has shown modest hydrogen conversion activity and reduced sensitivity to the enzyme's inhibitor, CO, in comparison to Group A prototypical and bifurcating [FeFe]-hydrogenases.
 The TmHydS has a hydrogenase domain with distinct amino acid modifications in the active site pocket, including the presence of a Per-Arnt-Sim (PAS) domain.